drop-games/eb-docs/docs/NFT.md

 <div className="pseudo-table">
 	<div className="pseudo-table-row">
-		<p className="pseudo-table-row-left-header" style={{minWidth: '13rem'}}>In-game tranferable</p>
+		<p className="pseudo-table-row-left-header" style={{minWidth: '13rem'}}>In-game transferable</p>
 		<p>
 		The first category includes true NFTs like <b>Swords</b>, <b>Armor/Character Skins</b> or <b>Dojos</b>, those are valuable in and out of the game.
-What makes them special is that they are directly playable in Hyperblade, limited in issuance, and owners are able to whatver with them (e.g. importing the model in a game other than Hyperblade as an asset).
+What makes them special is that they are directly playable in Hyperblade, limited in issuance, and owners are able to anything with them (e.g. importing the model in a game other than Hyperblade as an asset).
 The market will set the price for those items, and due to full compliance with NFT specifications those will be tradable even on third-party markets like <i>OpenSea</i> and such.
 Each of those items has both general metadata like name, icon or 3D model that will be stored in decentralized matter on <i>IPFS</i>, which will be what owner is in custody/charge of, and Hyperblade specific metadata like in-game statistics or minor accessories.
 		</p>
 	</div>
 	<div className="pseudo-table-row">